-Main Topic Suggested Working Hours (required for individual learning) Suggested Contents Crisis management procedures and EU overall approach (PFCA) Summarize the planning process and associated activities/ documents at the political-strategic level.
-4 (2) 1.1 Crisis management procedures and associated activities/documents at the political-strategic level 1.2 Phases of crisis management procedures 1.3 Roles and responsibilities of crisis management structures in planning 1.4 Potential role and availability of the civilian and military CSDP instrument, as part of EU Integrated Approach to conflict and crisis (CMC) 1.5 Key elements for the development of further planning documents (CMC, IMD).

-2. Crisis Management Concept (CMC) Development Using a fictitious scenario, construct the potential role and availability of the military and civilian CSDP instrument, as part of EU comprehensive response to a crisis (CMC).
-14 (2) 1.6 Strategic Review 1.7 Post-crisis recovery/ stabilization aspects 2.1 Key elements of the Crisis Management Concept (CMC) 3.
-Strategic Options (C/MSO) and Initiating Military Directive (IMD) Development • Using a fictitious scenario, elaborate on the civilian/military contribution to the crisis resolution (Strategic Options) and discuss the planning at the strategic level (Initiating Military Directive - IMD). • Develop key elements of strategic options 20 (4) 3.1 Civilian and Military contribution to planning at the political-strategic level; the estimate, with emphasis on key factor analysis 3.2 Roles and responsibilities of EU actors involved in planning 3.3 Content and the production process of MSO and IMD.
+Crisis management procedures and EU overall approach (PFCA) Summarize the planning process and associated activities/ documents at the political-strategic level.
+4 + (2) Crisis management procedures and associated activities/ documents at the political-strategic level Phases of crisis management procedures Roles and responsibilities of crisis management structures in planning Potential role and availability of the civilian and military CSDP instrument, as part of EU Integrated Approach to conflict and crisis (CMC) Key elements for the development of further planning documents (CMC, IMD).
+Strategic Review Post-crisis recovery/ stabilization aspects Crisis Management Concept (CMC) Development Using a fictitious scenario, construct the potential role and availability of the military and civilian CSDP instrument, as part of EU comprehensive response to a crisis (CMC).
+14 + (2) 2.1 Key elements of the Crisis Management Concept (CMC) 3.
+Strategic Options (C/MSO) and Initiating Military Directive (IMD) Development Using a fictitious scenario, elaborate on the civilian/military contribution to the crisis resolution (Strategic Options) and discuss the planning at the strategic level (Initiating Military Directive - IMD).
+Develop key elements of strategic options 20 + (4) 3.1 Civilian and Military contribution to planning at the political-strategic level; the estimate, with emphasis on key factor analysis 3.2 Roles and responsibilities of EU actors involved in planning 3.3 Content and the production process of MSO and IMD.
 3.4 Roles of various committees on CSDP Decision making (e.g. PSC, EUMC, CIVCOM, PMG) 3.5 Content and the production process of CIVCOM and Military Advices and PMG recommendations on planning documents.
-3.6 Key elements of the C/MSOs and IMD Requirements and challenges of transition of planning from political-strategic to strategic level 4.
-Functional dimensions of planning at the political-strategic level Discuss the functional dimensions of planning 6 (0) 4.1 Contribution and mainstreaming various functions to CSDP Planning (e.g. legal, logistics, intelligence, strategic communication, gender) TOTAL 44 (8)
+3.6 Key elements of the C/MSOs and IMD Requirements and challenges of transition of planning from political- strategic to strategic level Functional dimensions of planning at the political-strategic level Discuss the functional dimensions of planning 6 + (0) Contribution and mainstreaming various functions to CSDP Planning (e.g. legal, logistics, intelligence, strategic communication, gender) TOTAL 44 + (8)

+Activity number 51/2b

+Advanced Modular Training for CSDP Strategic

+Crisis Management

-To be reviewed in Activity number Advanced Modular Training for CSDP Strategic Crisis Management ECTS February 2025 51/2b Module 2b - CSDP Crisis Management at the strategic level 2
+Module 2b - CSDP Crisis Management at the

+strategic level